 Our correspondent is again altogether poorly informed as regards the religious requirements for admission to various Orders of Chivalry.
-Non-Roman Catholics can join Catholic dynastic Orders except for one, the Constantinian Order of St George.
-The Order of Malta and the Order of the Holy Sepulchre are the only other Orders which will not admit non-Roman Catholics.
-Indeed, non-Roman Catholics and even non-Christians are admitted to a number of the Papal Orders.
+Non-Roman Catholics can join Roman Catholic dynastic Orders except for one, the Constantinian Order of St George.
+The Order of Malta and the Order of the Holy Sepulchre are the only other Orders which will not admit non-Roman Catholics, but of course the Order of Malta has established the Order pro Merito Melitensi which admits non-Roman Catholics.
+Indeed, non-Roman Catholics and even non-Christians are admitted to a number of the other Papal Orders.
 It is obvious that diplomacy between Royal Houses has always of necessity involved an acceptance of religious differences.

 Over the years, the Abbey-Principality of San Luigi has included among the members of the Order of the Crown of Thorns bishops of the Syrian Orthodox Church, the Greek Orthodox Church, the Anglican Church, the Russian Orthodox Church and the Old Catholic Churches.
 During the 1960s our Italian members were represented by a Canon of the Roman Catholic Church.
 Accordingly, it is clear that clergy of these churches have had no difficulty in accepting us in the past, though we have always been Old Catholics.